-We are a leader in Technical Editing.
+We provide in-house technical writing for documentation and online training development.
 We offer professional writing services in Charlotte and all over the United States.

 PenMan’s technical documents provide information that readers need to make decisions or complete tasks.
 Our technical editors ensure that this information is presented in a way that facilitates the reader’s understanding.
 Ultimately, the editor is responsible for the comprehensibility of the document.

 Editors are involved in all PenMan projects.
 Our technical editors offer suggestions for improvement in design of both content and layout and work with the document in both early and late stages.

 In addition to their overall responsibilities, they may consult with our writers and designers regarding wording of headings, figure and table captions, page breaks, and index and glossary entries and graphics.

 Editors may be involved in the actual development of the material, particularly its logical order and structure.
 Once the document has been drafted, they check for coherence, completeness and correctness.
 Of course the editor is also responsible for performing all reviewing, editing and rewriting of content for correct word usage, grammar and overall tone.

 PenMan editors common responsibilities include:

 - Advising (sometimes teaching) writers regarding graphics, wording of headings, figure and table captions, page breaks, and index and glossary entries